wuyangf7/OPERA/README.md

 The heterogeneity test (i.e., multi-exposure HEIDI) will be automatically performed for any combinatorial associations passed a PPA threshold (0.8 as default).
 If the heterogeneity test is not interested, it can be turned off by specifying --heidi-off.

 ### Other parameters for stage 2 analysis
-> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --extract-exposure-probe myexposure --outcome-wind 1000 --thresh-PP 0.5 --thresh-SMR 0.05 --extract-target-cojo-snps mycojo --extract-GWAS-loci myloci --prior-pi 0.8,0.09,0.09,0.02 --prior-sigma 0.02,0.02 --out myopera --thread-num 3
+> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --extract-exposure-probe myexposure --outcome-wind 1000 --thresh-PP 0.5 --thresh-SMR 0.05 --extract-target-cojo-snps mycojo --extract-GWAS-loci myloci --prior-pi 0.8,0.09,0.09,0.02 --prior-sigma 0.02,0.02 --out myopera

 * --extract-exposure-probe	extracts a subset of exposure sites for analysis
 * --outcome-wind specifies the window around each GWAS loci for stage 2 analysis, e.g., 500 (default).